aws-samples/retail-demo-store/README.md

 ## Deployment

 > [!NOTE]
-> To deploy to your own AWS account please follow the [Developer Instructions](./Deployment-Instructions.md) that will explain how to easily get started by staging the retail demo store to your own AWS account.
+> To deploy to your own AWS account please follow the [Deployment Instructions](./Deployment-Instructions.md) that will explain how to easily get started by staging the retail demo store to your own AWS account.

 > [!WARNING]
 > Deploying this demo application in your AWS account will create and consume AWS resources, which will cost money.
 In addition, some features such as account registration via Amazon Cognito and the messaging workshop for Amazon Pinpoint require users to provide a valid email address and optionally a phone number to demonstrate completely.
 Therefore, to avoid ongoing charges and to clean up all data, be sure to follow all workshop clean up instructions and shutdown/remove all resources by deleting the CloudFormation stack once you are finished.